dhis2/notes/platform/36/changelog/sharing_model.md

 - Copy all current sharing data to new jsonb column.
 - Delete all legacy tables.

-## 5. Effects on current sharing api
+## 5. Effects on current `/sharing` api
-- This change doesn't modify the behavior current `/api/sharing` endpoint.
+- This change doesn't modify the behavior of current `/api/sharing` endpoint.
 It will work the same as before, consuming same payload format and producing same response.
 - In the backend, all incomming sharing data will be converted to the new format and save to new `sharing` jsonb columns.

 ## 6. New `/sharing` Endpoint